xuanthudao/assignment-2--human-centered-design--mwd-270--spring-2021/README.md

 ---
 ## Rules
+* Every issue filed on GitHub must lead to a branch name with the following convention: `number--issue-title`.
+For example, if an issue filed on GitHub is titled **Implement Heading Typefaces** and has the number `3`, then the person working on this issue must create a branch called `03--implmenet-heading-typefaces`.
+Every issue must have a corresponding branch.
 * Do whatever you need to the branches of this repo, but, **do not** touch the `submission` branch.
 * Only submit files that are required by your project.
 Modify `.gitignore` as needed.
 * Use lowercase, combined with kebab case, to name _all_ folders and files (`do-this` or `do-this.html`); no spaces in folder or file names (`not this`); no camel case (`notThis`); no snake case (`not_this`).